joesb/helios360/content/handbook/what/index.md

 ![A man moving sticky notes](/public/images/source/pexels-ketut-subiyanto-4623475.jpg){.image-rounded eleventy:widths="200,350,500,780"}
 {% endImgFigure %}

-This section is mostly aimed at the CDO themselves, current or aspiring, whatever title is given to the role:
+This section is mostly aimed at the CDO themselves, current or aspiring, whatever title or variation of project management leadership label is given to the role:

 - Chief Delivery Officer (CDO)
 - Chief Service Delivery Officer (CSDO)
 - Client Services Director (CSD)
 - Professional Services Director (PSD), or
 - Director, principal, lead, or head of a Project Management Office (PMO)

+Each role name as a distinctive emphasis or indicates a slightly different focus.
+Some will be more commercial in direction, closer to the sales and account management end of the spectrum.
+Others focus more on project planning, implementation, and continuous development phases.
+And others will be more attentive to the live service stage, with concern for support, maintenance, and client satisfaction.
+All share things in common, however, and this section explores those commonalities.

 The chapter may also be useful for founders and executive teams considering adding a CDO to the organisation: